QNUK Level 3 Award in

 Scene Assessment, Safe Approach & Initial Actions.
 Including triage.

-Major Haemorrhage
+External Major Haemorrhage

-direct/indirect pressure, haemostatic agents and tourniquet application.
+Direct/indirect pressure, haemostatic agents and tourniquet application.

 Patient Airway Management